cosmos/evm/README.md

 ## What is Cosmos EVM?

 Cosmos EVM is a plug-and-play solution that adds EVM compatibility and customizability to your Cosmos SDK chain.
-Cosmos EVM is used by Mezo, Mantra, XRP sidechain, Telegram Application Chain (TAC), and others.
+Cosmos EVM is used by Ondo, Mezo, Mantra, XRP sidechain, Telegram Application Chain (TAC), Stable, and others.
 Cosmos EVM equips Cosmos chains with complete Ethereum capabilities: Solidity smart contracts, Ethereum JSON-RPC, native support for the EVM wallet/token/user experience, and access to the entire Ethereum developer ecosystem.
 Its precompiles and extensions allow developers to leverage modules like [IBC](https://github.com/cosmos/ibc-go) with EVM and get native ERC-20 support for tokens on Cosmos.

 Cosmos EVM is customizable for your business use case, chain architecture, and performance needs.